Business-Managed Environment

 The coal industry has also been active sponsoring school classroom materials that promote the use of coal (see here).

-According to the Australian Coal Association (ACA) "Australia is the world's biggest coal exporter, and black coal is Australia's largest export, worth more than $A50 billion in 2008-09".
-It enables Australians and Australian industries to have cheap electricity and for industries such as steel-making to be more competititve: "coal underpins the international competitiveness of the entire Australian economy".
+In the past coal has enabled Australian industries to have cheap electricity and for industries such as steel-making to be more competititve.
 About one third of Australia's greenhouse gas emissions arise from burning coal in Australia, mainly to generate electricity.

 The coal lobby likes to emphasise its contribution to jobs and the economy.
 However the industry only employs 32,000 people in Queensland and NSW, where most of the coal mines are, and much of the profit goes to overseas owners and shareholders.
 Far more people, some 170,000, lost their jobs due to globalisation and trade liberalisation, without the sort of concern that the coal lobby is trying to raise over coal mining jobs that might be lost as a result of the government's proposed emissions trading scheme.